Malta in winter time. The ULTIMATE ECOLUXURY GUIDE

 Valletta: European Capital of Culture 2018!

-The marvelous capital, a UNESCO heritage site with 300 monuments, is set to become the European Capital of Culture in 2018 (for all the events of the opening week 14-20 January read here).
+The marvelous capital, a UNESCO heritage site with 300 monuments, has been the European Capital of Culture in 2018.

 The city of Valletta, Il-Belt Valletta in Maltese, is the smallest European capital, did you know that?
 But it’s a treasure chest!
 I’m going to very briefly sum up its history to intrigue you a little more!